edgarroman/zappa-django-guide/docs/aws_network.md

 ## VPC Patterns

-For a full list of options and other valuable information about VPCs, see this link: [https://aws.amazon.com/answers/networking/aws-single-vpc-design/](https://aws.amazon.com/answers/networking/aws-single-vpc-design/)
+While the actual VPC itself is very straightforward, the combination of subnets within the VPC can take many forms.
+Additionally, you must consider how the subnets will communicate among themselves as well as how  they communicate with outside networks.
+For a more comprehensive list of options and other valuable information about VPCs, see this link: [https://aws.amazon.com/answers/networking/aws-single-vpc-design/](https://aws.amazon.com/answers/networking/aws-single-vpc-design/)

 The options are summarized here:

-### Internet-Accessible VPC
+### VPC with a single Internet-Accessible subnet

-One could serious consider this configuration.
-If you put your lambda functions, your RDS, and additional SNS/SQS services in a single subnet in an Internet Accessible VPC it could work.
+This pattern places your lambda functions, your RDS, and additional SNS/SQS services in a single subnet that is Internet accessible in your VPC.
 In theory you could configure your security groups to ensure only lambda functions can hit your RDS.

 One advantage of this setup is that you can setup your local machine to connect to your RDS without a [bastion host](http://serverfault.com/a/648116/60094).
 Just restrict access based on IP.

 Important note - you will want to ensure careful inbound IP restrictions.
-While it's great that you can connect to RDS with your SQL desktop client, you should setup the bastion host.
+While it's great that you can connect to RDS with your SQL desktop client, you should setup a [bastion host]((http://serverfault.com/a/648116/60094)).

 **This scenario is good for straightforward setups with a little work**

-### Public and Privately Routed VPC
+### VPC with a Public subnet and Private subnet

 Arguably the most flexible and future-proof of all web application setups.
 You have two subnets: one public and one private.
 Your RDS and lambda functions reside in the private subnet, far away from bad guys, but also far away from your local machine.
 In order to access the database from your system you will need a [bastion host](http://serverfault.com/a/648116/60094) in the public subnet.